On the intermediate Jacobian of M5-branes

 Because the elliptic fibration does not vary along the $\Bbb{P}^1$ fiber, we can simply swap the order of the fibrations and regard $\overline{D}$ as a $\Bbb{P}^1$ fibration over an elliptic fibration over $\Bbb{P}^1.$ Because an elliptic fibration over $\Bbb{P}^1$ with twisting line bundle ${L}=H$ is an Enriques surface\footnote{For the Hodge numbers of the Enriques surface, see Figure \ref{cap:hodge Enriques}. }, we conclude that $\overline{D}$ is a $\Bbb{P}^1$ fibration over an Enriques surface.
 We record the Hodge numbers of $\overline{D}$ in Figure \ref{cap:hodge overD}.

-As one can check from Figure \ref{cap:hodge Enriques}, applying the Shioda-Tate-Wazir theorem to an elliptic fibration with twisting line bundle with Iitaka dimension equal to 1 must be done with care because the Picard rank of $\overline{D}$ is not necessarily equal to $h^{1,1}(\overline{D}).$ At a generic point in the moduli space, the Picard rank of $\overline{D}$ is 3, and it can increase up to 11.
-We now illustrate that the maximal Picard rank, hence $h^{1,1}(\overline{D}),$ can be found by tuning the complex structure moduli of the Weierstrass model so that the model exhibits a gauge group of maximal rank.
+As one can check from Figure \ref{cap:hodge Enriques}, applying the Shioda-Tate-Wazir theorem to an elliptic fibration with twisting line bundle equal to dimension 1 must be done with care because the Picard rank of $\overline{D}$ may not necessarily be equal to $h^{1,1}(\overline{D}).$ But, for Enriques surfaces it is known that the Picard rank coincides with $h^{1,1}=10$ \cite{liedtke2016picard}.
+This is a consequence of $h^{2,0}(\hat{D})=0$ and the Lefschetz theorem.
+We now illustrate that the Picard rank, hence $h^{1,1}(\overline{D}),$ can be found by tuning the complex structure moduli of the Weierstrass model so that the model exhibits a gauge group of maximal rank.
 Consider the Weierstrass model

 where $f$ is a polynomial of degree 4 and $g$ is a polynomial of degree 6.
 The discriminant is a degree 12 polynomial defined as